CodeTheGlobe/Twilio-WhatsApp_Chatbot_nodejs/README.md

 A whatsapp chatbot using twilio and nodejs

 # Setup step 1
-First go to twilio.com to create your sandbox account.
+First npm install then go to twilio.com to create your sandbox account.

 Copy the accountSid and authToken fffrom the console